duclet/ti-platform/packages/aide-quasar/README.md

 **`Property`**

 The component that will be used to render the step.
-It will be given the state of the step as it's "modelValue".
+It will be given as is modelValue a [WizardStepState](interfaces/WizardStepState.md).

 **`Property`**